sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-7.md

 This is an interesting exercise because it forces us to look at how computers handle certain kinds of numbers "behind the scenes".
 More specifically, how real numbers are encoded in computers using "floating-point" format.

-The benefit of using floating points format to store numbers is that it can represent a wider range of values, from very small to very large.
-In DrRacket, that I used to run the test, it uses [a double precision floating-point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) that stores the numbers in 64 bits.
+The benefit of using floating-point format, compared to an integer format, to store numbers is that it can represent a wider range of values compared, from very small to very large.
+In DrRacket, that I used to run the test, it uses [a double-precision floating-point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) that stores the numbers in 64 bits.
 It allows from 15 to 17 significant decimal digits precision, meaning that it can store and compute on numbers like 999,999,999,999,999.9 and 0.000000000000001.
 This is a very wide range, but the system comes with a few limitations to keep in mind:

 - Because each number is encoded on a finite number of bits (64 bits in our example), the number of floating-point numbers that can be represented in a computer is finite.
 - Most of the time, a floating-point number will be the approximation of a real number.
 During computation, the results will be rounded to the nearest floating-point number.